-The Canadian College of Funeral Service school dress code is designed to help students project a positive image of the funeral profession and the company the student represents and ensure student safety.
+The Canadian College of Funeral Service's school dress code is designed to help students project a positive image of the funeral profession and the company they represent, while ensuring student safety.
 A professional image must be maintained, and the principle of infection/exposure control is an imperative standard for all funeral service personnel.